 27. Sherpas Are The Best Guides On Mount Everest.

 Whenever it comes to scaling mighty mountains, one thing that strikes our mind is ‘Sherpas’.
-From the first person to climb Mount Everest (Tenzing Norgay Sherpa) to date, Sherpas have been assisting to climb your favorite mountains.
+From the first person to climb Mount Everest (Tenzing Norgay Sherpa) to date, Sherpas have been assisting in climbing your favorite mountains.
 Without question, Sherpas are the best guide in the world.

 Sherpas are the ethnic group of Nepal native to the mountain region of Nepal.
 Not only Nepal, but some of them are also scattered around Tibet, India, and Bhutan.
 They are renowned for climbing mountains and endurance at higher altitudes.
 Sherpas are the people who can climb Everest without supplemental oxygen.